stuartshay/nyc-landmarks-vector-db/memory-bank/progress.md

    - Tested the status command to check test index details like vector count and dimensions
    - Confirmed integration tests run correctly with the isolated test infrastructure

+7. **Pinecone Index Creation**:
+   - Verified successful creation of the empty "nyc-landmarks" index
+   - Confirmed proper configuration with 1536 dimensions and cosine similarity
+   - Validated index stats showing 0 vectors with proper configuration
+   - Verified the index is ready for population via GitHub Action

 ## In Progress

 - **Type Safety Expansion**: Addressing mypy errors across the codebase, particularly in test files